 Well, what a start to 2014.
 It’s only just February and the band has performed to over 2500 people so far!

-Not letting the grass grow under our feet the band performed to a sell out concert (over a 1000) at Stockport Plaza, starting the second half off at the Rockapella (gonna rock your world) concert.
+Not letting the grass grow under our feet the band performed to a sell-out concert (over 1000) at Stockport Plaza, starting the second half off at the Rockapella (gonna rock your world) concert.
 A massive event in which The Cottontown & Heartbeat Choruses and Special Guests performed songs from Michael Jackson, Meatloaf, Grease, The Beatles and more.
-As we had come straight from Brassed Off our short 20 minute programme included Festmusik Der Stadt Wien, Amazing Grace, Death or Glory, Danny Boy and Floral Dance.
+As we had come straight from Brassed Off our short 20-minute programme included Festmusik Der Stadt Wien, Amazing Grace, Death or Glory, Danny Boy and Floral Dance.
 I’m not sure the stage hand appreciated this though as when the curtain came down it came down far too close chopping off all our principal players!!